Home - Soup and Stew - Homemade Chicken Broth, Fresh and Simple

 This post may contain affiliate links.
 Please read my disclosure policy.

-A go-to recipe for basic homemade chicken broth you’ll always want stashed in your fridge and freezer!
-Use this light, flavorful broth in soup recipes, add to pan sauces, or to enrich the flavor of just about everything you cook.
-This rich-tasting chicken broth simmers on the stovetop for 3 hours, or cooks in 1 hour in an electric pressure cooker.
+A basic homemade chicken broth to keep stashed in your fridge and freezer.
+Use it in soup recipes, add to pan sauces, or to enrich the flavor of just about everything you cook.
+Simmers on the stovetop for 3 hours, or cooks in 1 hour in an electric pressure cooker.

 Chicken broth vs chicken stock

 The best chicken broth recipe will reward you with a flavorful, but neutral, background for building soups and other dishes.
-Since broth usually goes into such things as a recipe for chicken soup, as the backbone of a lemon chicken piccata, or a hearty beef stew, it’s best to keep a light hand with seasonings, such as salt or stronger-flavored vegetables.
+Since broth usually goes into such things as a homestyle chicken soup or my very personal take on Italian wedding soup with meatballs, it’s best to keep a light hand with seasonings, such as salt or stronger-flavored vegetables.

 • Chicken parts: To make about 3 quarts of chicken broth, you’ll need 3 pounds of chicken parts (remember this 1:1 ratio if you want to scale the recipe up or down).
-The most economical chicken parts to use are chicken wings because they contain the perfect proportions of meat, skin and fat.
-Plus, they don’t cost as much per pound as a whole chicken.
+I prefer chicken wings because they contain the perfect proportions of meat, skin and fat.
 Instead of wings, you can also use chicken backs, necks, carcasses or an assortment.
 Note: Don’t include giblets, because they will make the stock cloudy and muddy-tasting.
 Use the leftover carcasses from a roasted chicken.
 Stick them in a bag in the freezer and make stock when you’ve accumulated enough.

 Four jars of chicken broth on a counter.